 Why is that donation a big deal?
 Lambda Legal is currently suing North Carolina over HB2.

-A closer look at the October 11th debate claims by Cooper show a pattern of erroneous answers.
+A closer look at the October 11th debate claims by Cooper shows a pattern of erroneous answers.
 Many, if not all of these incorrect claims were repeated during the third debate on the 18th.
 In the interest of brevity, we’ve consolidated the two events.

-Claim: Regarding the state crime lab, Cooper said that he, “ordered an independent investigation, and made sure we got rid of that backlog.”
+Claim: Regarding the state crime lab, Cooper said that he “ordered an independent investigation, and made sure we got rid of that backlog.”

 Fact: It is well-documented that the state crime lab is still not running like it should and that backlogs still exists.
 As of reports in June of this year, hundreds of rape victims had been waiting between two and three years for their rape kits to be processed.
 In some of those cases, the rapist has gone free due to the evidence not being processed in a timely manner.

 During Roy Cooper’s sixteen years as Attorney General, the issue of the crime lab problems and rape kit processing backlog has been pretty constant.
 It’s not fixed.

 Claim: “Governor McCrory took $500,000 directly out of the disaster relief fund, and you know what that’s for?
 House Bill 2.”